tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 ## Binding mechanism

-The core of the binding mechanism consists of a new token format - the Binder Collection - that represents a set of binders as a CBOR map.
+The core of the binding mechanism consists of a new token format - the Attestation Channel Binder - that represents a set of binders as a CBOR map.
 Binders are individual pieces of data with an unambiguous definition.
 Each binder is a name/value pair, where the name must be an integer and the value must be a byte string.

-Each protocol using the Binder Collection to bind attestation credentials must define its Binder Collection using CDDL.
+Each protocol using the Attestation Channel Binder to bind attestation credentials must define its Attestation Channel Binder using CDDL.
 The only mandated binder is the challenger nonce which must use the value 1 as a name.
 Every other name/value pair must come with a text description of its semantics.
 The byte strings forming the values of binders can be size-restricted where this value is known.

-Binder Collections are encoded in CBOR, following the CBOR core deterministic encoding requirements.
+Attestation Channel Binders are encoded in CBOR, following the CBOR core deterministic encoding requirements ({{Section 4.2.1 of !RFC8949}}).

-An example Binder Collection is shown below.
+An example Attestation Channel Binder is shown below.

 ~~~~
 binder_collection = {